 How are mobile apps, Big Data, and civic hacking changing the nature of open data in government?
 The Center for Technology in Government took a look at this topic and presents its findings.

 Businesses are facing increasing pressure from governments and consumers to operate more sustainably.
-Christian Berg, Chief Sustainability Architect for SAP Services, shares five sustainability tips for the enterprise.
+Christian Berg, Chief Sustainability Architect within SAP Services, shares five sustainability tips for the enterprise.

 Wouldn't it be great to know when a machine will break down before it happens?
 And better yet, to know exactly which spare parts you'll need to fix it when it does?
 Predictive analytics makes it possible.